What is vocational education and training?

 On 1 July 2020, the Commission put forward an ambitious agenda to guide COVID-19 recovery efforts in the fields of employment and social policy.
 The focus is on skills and VET.

 The proposals are an important contribution to President von der Leyen’s Recovery Plan for Europe.
-The proposals include:
+They include:

 - The Commission Communication on a European Skills Agenda for sustainable competitiveness, social fairness and resilience.
 The Communication puts forward 12 EU actions aiming to support partnerships for skills, upskilling and reskilling and empowering lifelong learning.